 Rams re-sign LT Whitworth, reportedly add DE Floyd

-The Los Angeles Rams re-signed left tackle Andrew Whitworth and reportedly agreed to a one-year deal with former first-round pick Leonard Floyd on Wednesday.
+The Los Angeles Rams re-signed left tackle Andrew Whitworth for three years and reportedly agreed to a one-year deal with former first-round pick Leonard Floyd on Wednesday.
 Whitworth's agency, SportsTrust Advisors, announced he was returning to the Rams for three more years.
-NFL Network reported the deal is worth more than $10 million annually.
+NFL Network reported the deal has a $30 million base value and $12.5 million in guarantees, as well as a max value of $37.5 million based on incentives.
+Per the report, it's the highest-paying deal in NFL history for a non-quarterback over age 35.

 ESPN and NFL Network reported Floyd's deal is worth $10 million guaranteed, plus up to $3.5 million in incentives.
 Whitworth, 38, just finished playing out a three-year, $33.75 million contract, which brought him to Los Angeles from Cincinnati in March 2017.
 He has started all but one game during his Rams tenure, earning first-team All-Pro honors in 2017.